PariRastogi18/Tic-Tac-Toe/README.md

 ## 🚀 How to Play

 1. Click on any empty box to make your move.
-2. Players take turns – X starts first.
+2. Players take turns – 0 starts first.
 3. The first to align 3 symbols (vertically, horizontally, or diagonally) wins.
 4. If all boxes are filled without a winner, the game ends in a draw.
-5. After the game ends, it automatically resets for a new round.

 ## 📂 Folder Structure
 ┣ 📄 index.html